 On July 17, 2023, Todd Burlingame was appointed as the Company's CEO.
-Mr. Burlingame has experience with several resource development companies and major projects, and he has played a pivotal role in advancing rare earth element projects in Canada.
+Mr. Burlingame has experience with several resource development companies and major projects.

 Resource Property - Namibia

 EPL 6762

 The Company's Eureka project lies within Exclusive Prospecting Licence ("EPL") number EPL 6762, which covers Eureka Farm 99 and Sukses Farm 90 and encompasses a roughly rectangular area totalling 3,474 hectares.
 The Company obtained EPL 6762 by entering into an agreement with Kalapuse General Dealers (Pty) Ltd ("KGD"), who agreed to extract the Eureka licence area EPL 6762 from its EPL 5469 licence area with the consent of Namibia's Ministry of Mines and Energy in a letter received on June 15, 2017.
 Pursuant to the agreement with KGD, E-Tech Namibia agreed to: